Perfect Day / Albert Camus

 Albert Camus (Flashback to Thursday, 1 June 2006)

-At the event, I met a very pleasant photographer called Mari.
+At the event, I met a photographer called Mari.
 For some reason I told her about my bag having belonged to the French writer Albert Camus (pictured at the top of this page).

 To my amazement she said: 'I did my dissertation on Albert Camus while studying history in France.'
 Coincidence piles on coincidence.
 Extraordinary!

-But enough of this misery, tonight is the eve of the launch of Oliver's Poetry.
+Tonight is the eve of the launch of Oliver's Poetry.

 Labels: Albert Camus, Brecon Beacons, Byron, France, Game Boy, Hastings, history, Kodak, Leamington Spa, Lewes, OAP, Oxford, photography, poetry, Victor Meldrew